 However, imagine that your church and / or workplace is not able to function for several weeks due to a catastrophe.
 Have you considered how it will continue to provide services and pay staff and other costs in the meantime?
 This is sometimes referred to as ‘consequential loss’ or ‘business interruption’ and can be devastating for an organisation that isn’t covered by insurance for this type of situation.
 In fact in some cases businesses have had to close up completely following a disaster, simply because they were not able to generate income but still had to continue paying rent, staff and suppliers, while often also incurring extra costs such as repairs and lease of an alternative premises!

 CCI’s Industrial Risk Policy fortunately provides financial cover for such things as revenue (including rents, offerings, grants and donations), payroll, utilities, alternative premises rental and several others.
-You can find out more about your policy by speaking to Liz or Russell, or by downloading the Summary of Insurance from the forms section on website.
+You can find out more about your policy by speaking to our insurance team, or by downloading the Summary of Insurance from the forms section on website.